awwm/events-management/README.md

 7. **Initializing Database:**
-- First view of homepage will initialise database.
+- First view of homepage will initialise database and add some categoires inside categories table.

 ## Note
 - Make sure Docker is installed on your system before running the commands.